Four Corners Guides Bikepacking, Packrafting & Bikerafting FAQs

 IMPORTANT: How much do tours costs?

-Our multi-day tours cost approximately $365 per day and include all packaged food (breakfast, plenty of snacks for the day, coffee/tea, electrolytes, dinner), shuttling, hand sanitizer & toilet kit, and a night camping at Scullbinder Ranch if you're doing an multi-day tour in Colorado.
+Our multi-day tours cost approximately $365 per day and include all packaged food (breakfast, plenty of snacks for the day, coffee/tea, electrolytes, dinner), shuttling, hand sanitizer & toilet kit.
 Half- and single-day tours do not include any of these things.
-Prior to or after a one-day tour or after a multi-day tour, you may pay an extra $15 if you wish to camp at Scullbinder or $75-$150 to stay in a Glamping Tent (starting spring 2021).
+An overnight stay at Scullbinder Ranch is not included in any tours.
+Prior to or after a one-day tour or after a multi-day tour, you may pay an extra $25 if you want to pitch a tent at Scullbinder, $75 per person to stay in a Glamping Tent, $125 per Tipi or $300 for the Cabin.
 We also will be offering catered meals (simple to fancy) spring 2021, covid permitting.
+In order to book your tour, we require you to pay one-half the total upon receipt of confirmation of scheduling of your tour.
+Full payment is due a minimum of three weeks prior to your trip.

 - Two days: $725